-The entire first floor of The Union Pacific Railroad Museum is dedicated to the state-of-the-art "Building America" exhibit.
+The entire first floor of The Union Pacific Railroad Museum is dedicated to the "Building America" exhibit.

 Key components of the "Building America" exhibit include: